ax8ax/patipada/post/streamentry.op.A.md

 # postdata: [meta-game meta-reflexion]

-What would you opine of a bunch of Christians that would be very offend if Christ happened to resurrect in the here\_and\_now and preached what preached in the there\_and\_then?
-Either is 😈 or quite `😈`\-ish.
+What would you opine of a bunch of Christians that would be very offend if Christ happened to resurrect in the here\_and\_now and Christ preached in the here\_and\_now what preached in the there\_and\_then?
+Either such followers are 😈 or quite `😈`\-ish.

 What do you opine of a bunch of practitioners of the dhamma that are offended if the words of the buddha are being preached as being the truth of the dhamma?